-Lena Dunham Has Never Had An Abortion, But She Says ‘I Wish I Had’ – Do Her Words Cross A Line?
+Lena Dunham Has Never Had An Abortion, But She Says ‘I Wish I Had’ — Do Her Words Cross A Line?
 [Video]

-While many women would be happy or even proud of that they had never had to exercise their Constitutionally protected right to choose, Lena Dunham apparently is not.
+While many women would be happy or even proud of that they had never had to exercise their Constitutionally-protected right to choose, Lena Dunham apparently is not.
 Rather, Dunham said that she wishes she had had an abortion.

 “Now I can say that I still haven’t had an abortion, but I wish I had.”